 So why, when I ask Jay Springett — longtime co-administrator of solarpunks.net — about what solarpunk looks like in practice, does he talk about an old phone box that was converted into a seed library?

 The humble example gets to the true crux of solarpunk.
-It centers ecological responsibility, and it maintains a fundamentally DIY impulse — community-minded, self-sustaining and, importantly, hopeful.
+It centers ecological responsibility and the actionable practicality of “what can be done in this moment?”
+It also maintains a fundamentally do-it-yourself impulse — community-minded, self-sustaining and importantly, hopeful.

-In the words of preeminent solarpunk thinker Rhys Williams, solarpunk stands “against a shitty future.”
-The planet is on the clock, and there’s just no time for fashionable pessimism, it implies.
+As an ideological movement, the values of solarpunk tend to be in opposition to philosophies like capitalism, consumerism and ecofascism.
+In the words of solarpunk thinker Rhys Williams, solarpunk stands “against a shitty future.”
+It implies the planet is on the clock and there’s just no time for fashionable pessimism.